Line percolation: Preliminaries

-We shall need some standard facts about binomial random variables.
+We will need some standard facts about binomial random variables.
 We collect these here for the sake of convenience.
-As is usual, for a random variable with distribution $\Bi(N,p)$, we write $\mu \left(= Np\right)$ for its mean.
+As is usual, for a random variable with distribution $\Bi(N,p)$, we write $\mu = Np$ for its mean.